Th3T3chn0G1t/Genstone/development/BUILDING.md

 `make devenv` will output to `out/` with generated `include`, `lib` and `docs` folders

 It is recommended to use this in conjunction with `make ideconf` to generate your development environment configuration

+## Options

+Variables to influence the way an application or module is built with Genesis

+### Makefile Options

+#### Note
+These options can be overriden with a variable `OVERRIDE_keyname` in the executing environment. e.g. `OVERRIDE_LINKER=lld.ld make`

+Set options for the build process itself (e.g. for cross-compilation) in `build/config.mk`.
+All variables are commented to explain their purpose and possible values

 ### Compilation Options